CTS Tours

 Best Time to Visit China: Complete Seasonal Weather & Crowds Guide

+I’m Baker Gu.
 There is no single “best month” for all of China — the country spans subtropical coasts, high plateaus, and continental interiors.
-For Kiwi travellers balancing weather, crowds, and airfare, we usually steer first trips toward april–may or september–october windows — with caveats below.
+For Kiwi travellers balancing weather, crowds, and airfare, I usually steer first trips toward April–May or September–October windows — with the caveats below.

 Spring brings blooms and warming days but also Qingming and labour-related travel pulses — book early.
 Summer is hot and busy in cities; mountain plateaus (Yunnan, northern Sichuan access points) attract domestic escape travellers.
 Autumn offers clear skies in much of the east and excellent photography light — yet National Day Golden Week (early October) demands advance planning.
 Winter is off-peak for many routes; Harbin ice festivals and southern mild cities split preferences.

-- Shanghai / Suzhou / Hangzhou: Humid summers; late autumn foliage is lovely.
+Humid summers; late autumn foliage is lovely.
+Pairs with Jiangnan Discovery pacing.

-- Guilin / Yangshuo / Li River: Misty spring; busy summer; photographers love May–Jun and Sep.
+Misty spring; busy summer; photographers often prefer May–June and September.
 See Guilin guide.

-- Sichuan / Chengdu: Year-round appeal; pandas more active mornings year-round.
+Year-round appeal; pandas are more active in mornings year-round.

 Domestic Golden Week and Chinese New Year spike hotel rates and train sell-outs.
-CTS pricing reflects market reality — we help you route around peaks where possible or lock inventory early.
+Our pricing reflects market reality — I help you route around peaks where possible or lock inventory early.

-Typhoons can affect east coast summer flights; sandstorms occasionally hit north in late winter/spring.
-Build buffer days for international connections if self-connecting via Auckland.
+Typhoons can affect east coast summer flights; sandstorms occasionally hit the north in late winter and spring.
+Build buffer days for international connections if you self-connect via Auckland.

-Ethnic festivals and lantern dates vary by lunar calendar — align with CTS if you want lantern markets or minority New Year experiences.
-For camera-focused trips, read our photography hidden gems companion post.
+Ethnic festivals and lantern dates vary by lunar calendar — tell me if you want lantern markets or minority New Year experiences.
+For camera-focused trips, read my photography hidden gems companion post.

 Ready to pick dates with a human?
 Read our month-by-month seasonal tool then request an itinerary.